davidsneighbour/kollitsch.dev/README.md

 ## Search (Algolia)

-- To set up Algolia search fill in the API information from your [Algolia-Dashboard](https://www.algolia.com/account/api-keys/all) &gt; API keys.
+- To set up the Algolia search, fill in the API information from your [Algolia-Dashboard](https://www.algolia.com/account/api-keys/all) &gt; API keys.

 # Troubleshooting

 ## Inkscape

 Generating the component cards requires Inkscape and optipng.
-Install them with:
+Install them with the following:

 ```bash
 sudo apt install inkscape optipng